sulabh/flashcard/README.md

 ## 📄 Maintenance
 - **Content Management**: Users should follow the **Export → Edit → Clear → Import** cycle for bulk data changes.
+- **Syncing Changes**: When importing a CSV, if a row contains an existing ID, the app will update the local record.
+This allows you to fix typos or update card logic without losing study stats.
-- **Card Maintenance**: Use the dedicated Card Maintenance screen from the Home menu to import/export CSV files and view all cards.
+- **Card Maintenance**: Use the dedicated Card Maintenance screen from the Home menu to import/export CSV files.
+On Android, files are saved directly to the system `Downloads` folder.

 ---
 © 2026 Flashcard App Development Team.